toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

 {{page.publication.formats.year}}
 ```

-All the other custom formats are available on the `formats` property just like before.
+All other custom formats are still available under the `formats`⁠ property, just as before.

 ## Template updates

-We've got some simple, but solid updates for the template system.
+We’ve made some straightforward but important improvements to the template system.

 ### Themes vs templates

-We've got an internal debate for quite a long time now, and we've made the conclusion that we are going to refer themes as templates and templates (mustache files) as views from now on.
+After much discussion, we have decided to refer to themes as templates and to call template files (mustache files) views from now on.

-We've spent countless hours on this and we believe that this is going to be the correct approach, to reflect these changes, we've also updated our directory structure as follows:
+We spent a lot of time on this decision and believe it is the right approach.
+To match these changes, we have also updated our directory structure as follows:

 - `src/themes/default/assets/` is now `src/templates/default/assets`
 - `src/themes/default/templates/` is now `src/templates/default/views`

-Please note that custom template keys should also be updated in the pipeline file in the engine section:
+Please remember to update your custom template keys in the pipeline file, specifically in the engine section:

 ```yaml
 engine: